polm/fugashi/README.md

 If you have a problem with fugashi feel free to open an issue.
 However, there are some cases where it might be better to use a different library.

-- If you don't want to deal with installing MeCab at all, try [SudachiPy](https://github.com/WorksApplications/SudachiPy).
+- If you don't want to deal with installing MeCab at all, try [SudachiPy](https://github.com/WorksApplications/sudachi.rs).
-- If you need to work with Korean, try [KoNLPy](https://konlpy.org/en/latest/).
+- If you need to work with Korean, try [pymecab-ko](https://github.com/NoUnique/pymecab-ko) or [KoNLPy](https://konlpy.org/en/latest/).

 ## License and Copyright Notice